[This article was last updated on November 30, 2017]

 Read our review to find out what we thought of Canyon's aero race bike.

-The newly updated SuperSxix Evo Hi-Mod continues to be a popular choice with amateur riders and races, and the new version is more aero, more comfortable and lighter.
-This is the most affordable in the range that is made from more expensive high-modulus carbon fibre, the same frame as used by the Cannondale-Drapac team and is equipped with a Shimano Ultegra Di2 groupset and Mavic Ksyrium wheels.
+Cannondale's SuperSix Evo in regular and Hi-Mod versions continue to be a popular choice with amateur riders and races, and the most recent incarnation is more aero, more comfortable and lighter.
+All the currently-available Hi-Mod versions have disc brakes, which rather suggests which way Cannondale thinks the UCI will jump for 2018.
+This is the most affordable in the range with Shimano's Di2 electronic shifting, and Mavic Aksium wheels.

 Trek offers its team a choice of three bikes (Domane, Emonda and Madone) and there’s an even bigger range of models for the public, with models ranging from £1,800 for this Emonda SL5, the cheapest in this range, and rising to over £10k for a bike with all the bells and whistles.
 This Emonda shares a similar frame design to the ones used in the Tour, but it swaps out the expensive 700 Series OCLV for 500 Series OCLV, which makes a big impact on the price.
 It does keep many of the same key details like internal cable routing, a tapered head tube, Ride Tuned seatmast and a full carbon fibre fork.

-If you’ve got your heart set on a Madone, however, the most affordable bike is the Madone 9.2 at a cool £4,500.
+If you’ve got your heart set on a Madone, however, the good news for 2018 is that there's an 'affordable' version, the Madone 9.0 at £3,500.
 It’s the same frame as the one the pros race and features a version of the Domane’s Isospeed decoupler for enhanced ride comfort, slippery drag-reducing frame profiles, and a Shimano Ultegra groupset.

 Giant revamped its TCR Advanced SL for 2017 and it’s the bike the likes of Warren Barguil and Simon Geschke are currently riding on for Sunweb Giant.
 The TCR Advanced SL has been a staple of Giant’s range of a long time now, and the changes have concentrated on producing a frame with a class-leading stiffness-to-weight ratio.
 In this SL range are three models, this is the most affordable and it uses the same Advanced SL-Grade Composite frame and fork with an Ultegra groupset keeping the price down, compared to the range-topping Advanced SL 0, which is about as close as you can get to a replica race bike.